GlacioHack/geoutils/doc/source/scalability_usage.md

 ```

 If the output is a {class}`~geoutils.Raster`, it is written to disk out-of-memory, and the returned object is a {class}`~geoutils.Raster` of that file without data loaded.
-This keeps syntax consistent with in-memory code, and allow to easily chain operations.
+This keeps syntax consistent with in-memory code, and allows to easily chain operations.

 For other output types, the Multiprocessing backends will load the result in-memory.